pkorac/pk-website-2026/site/pages/ai-product-sprint.md

 If the core AI approach hits a wall, we’ll pivot to alternative approaches or reframe the problem.
 You’ll still come away with a clear product definition, validated user insights, and a realistic roadmap based on what’s feasible with current technology.

-### Do you provide ongoing support after the 7 weeks?
+### Do you provide ongoing support after the 8 weeks?

 Typically, we hand over the prototype/alpha to your team with clear documentation, decision context, and next steps so you can move forward independently.

-Many teams benefit from periodic check-ins as they go from prototype to production – we can discuss light-touch advisory support during the sprint scoping call, but it’s not required to get value from the core 7-week sprint.
+Many teams benefit from periodic check-ins as they go from prototype to production – we can discuss light-touch advisory support during the sprint scoping call, but it's not required to get value from the core 8-week sprint.

 In some cases, we’ve also stayed on to help build and ship the production version.
 If that’s something you’re considering, we can talk through options and fit on the scoping call.